Download our Constitution here

 (c) To decide on any motion which may be duly submitted to the meeting.

 45. Six weeks at least before the Annual General Meeting the Secretary shall request from each member nominations for Branch Council or notices of motion for the Annual General Meeting.
 Such nominations and notices must be received by the Secretary at least four weeks before the Annual General Meeting.
 Two weeks before an Annual General Meeting or Special General Meeting, a notice of such meeting shall be sent to each member.
-At a Special General Meeting no business other than that of which notice has been given shall be brought forward.

 46. At all General Meetings, the President, or in his or her absence, a Vice-President or a Member of the Branch Council, shall take the chair.
 Every Ordinary, Honorary, Life and Emeritus member present shall be entitled to one vote upon every motion.
-The Chairperson shall have a deliberative and, in the event of an equality of votes, a casting vote.

-47. The quorum at all General Meetings of the Branch shall be fifteen and at all meetings of the Branch Council, half the number of councillors if there is an even number, or half of one plus the number of councillors if there is an odd number.
+47. The quorum at all General Meetings of the Branch shall be ten and at all meetings of the Branch Council, half the number of councillors if there is an even number, or half of one plus the number of councillors if there is an odd number.
 In no case shall the number be less than three.

 48. The voting at all meetings, including meetings of the Branch Council, shall be in the first instance by voices, provided that, if any member shall so demand, voting shall be by show of hands, provided also that, if any member shall so demand, voting shall be by ballot.